We're an affiliate

-You feel like your car AC is making you feel like a fool because the temperature of the air that it emits is just equal to the prevailing weather temperature in your surroundings.
+You feel like your car AC is making you feel like a fool because the air temperature that it emits is equal to the prevailing weather temperature in your surroundings.

 No Air Coming Out

-It’s actually a safety feature in your car AC that’s at work because it detected something abnormal in the system which is the incorrect pressure.
+It’s actually a safety feature in your car AC at work because it detected something abnormal in the system, which is the incorrect pressure.

 It actually saves you money in the long run because if the car AC operates without air coming out, it can be damaged beyond repair and will cost you unnecessary expenses.

 The pressure gauge of your car AC will indicate higher pressure that is more than it could take.
 It will tell the story that the system has been overfilled beyond capacity.

 The compressor, for its part, couldn’t effectively manage the excessive quantity of coolant inside, which increased the pressure and resulted in a higher temperature.

 The pressure and the temperature have an interactive relationship, and if this is the scenario, they will function poorly together.

 The compressor reacts negatively when your car’s AC system is overcharged.
 It will work much harder to try to use all the coolant within the lines.

 This is the way that your AC works – it converts compressed liquid into a gas and then reverts it to the liquid state again.
 An overcharged status can’t make the decompression from a liquid into gas possible.